MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Now that you’ve transferred your HSM key to Azure Key Vault, you’re ready to import your AD RMS configuration data.

-## Part 3: Import the configuration data to Azure RMS
+## Part 3: Import the configuration data to Azure Information Protection

 1. Azure Information Protection administrator: On the Internet-connected workstation and in the PowerShell session, copy over your new configuration data files (.xml) that have the SLC key removed after running the TpdUtil tool.